Adetomilola24/LITA-SalesData-Set-Project/README.md

 # LITA-SalesData-Set-Project

-## Project Title: Sales Perfermonces Excel Project
+## Project Title: Sales Performances Excel Project

 ## Project Overview:
 - To perform an initial exploration of the sales data using pivot tables to summarize total sales by product, region, and month.